cozy-labs/cozy-fuse/README.md

 # [Cozy](http://cozy.io) Fuse Linux

-This programs allows you to mount file from your Cozy Files application in your usual file system.
+This programs allows you to mount files from your Cozy Files application in your file system.
+This way you can browse and manage them with your favorite file browser.

 ## Requirements